-Moreover, the isomorphism $\Pic (X) \to \CH^1 (X)$ commutes with expansion of scalars. \end{proposition} \begin{proof} Well-known. \end{proof} We will also need the following theorem.
-It is stated in \cite[Theorem 2.3]{karpenkoduke} and follows from \cite[Corollary 12.2]{fulton}, the preceding commutative diagram, and the definition of distinguished varieties in \cite{fulton}.
+The isomorphism $\Pic (X) \to \CH^1 (X)$ commutes with extension of scalars. \end{proposition} \begin{proof} Well-known. \end{proof} We will also need the following theorem.
+It is stated in \cite[Theorem 2.3]{karpenkoduke} and follows from \cite[Corollary 12.2]{fulton}, the preceding commutative diagram, and the definition of \emph{distinguished varieties} in \cite{fulton}.
 More precisely, this definition implies that in the particular case of the commutative diagram, the distinguished varieties are subvarieties of the intersection of supports of the cycles.
 Recall that a cycle (a formal linear combination of irreducible subvarieties) is called \emph{nonnegative} if the coefficients in this linear combination are nonnegative, and an element of the Chow ring is called \emph{nonnegative} if it can be represented by a nonnegative cycle. \begin{theorem} Let $X$ be a smooth scheme over an arbitrary field $K$ such that the tangent bundle is generated by global sections.
 Let $\alpha$ and $\beta$ be nonnegative elements of $\CH (X)$.
 If $\alpha$ (resp.\ $\beta$) is represented by a nonnegative cycle with support on $A \subseteq X$ (resp.\ $B \subseteq X$), then $\alpha \beta$ can be represented by a nonnegative cycle with support on $A \cap B$. \end{theorem} We need two more facts from \cite{karpenkoduke}: \begin{lemma}[{\cite[Remark 2.4]{karpenkoduke}}] Let $G$ be a split simple simply connected algebraic group over an arbitrary field $K$, let $B$ be a Borel subgroup of $G$, let $E$ be a $G$-torsor.